Skip to content

 2. Choose Professionals to Work With

 Additionally, reach out to several mortgage brokers/lenders.
 Mortgage professionals will be able to take a hard look at your financials, confirm how much you can afford to purchase, and provide you with the best rates for your situation.
 Some may be able to offer you special rates if you’re looking to buy in specific areas.
-During these times where rates are rising and changing quickly, it’s imperative to try and lock in at a rate or ask about different products such as an ARM (adjustable rate mortgage).
+During these times where rates are volatile, it’s imperative to try and lock in a decent rate or ask about different products such as an ARM (adjustable rate mortgage).

 3. Choose The Area Where You Want To Buy A Multi-family Property

 Now that you have a budget, you can start screening the different areas of Boston before choosing the one that best suits your needs.
-This is where the help of a local real estate agent can be especially important.
-If you want to keep the property as a rent and hold investment, you need to get your hands on information such as what the average price per unit is, the average rental rates, and what percentage of units are vacant at any given time (vacancy rate).
-The more real- time data your real estate agent has access to, the more they’ll be able to help calculate accurate return.
-An investment property is based on rents, make sure your agent not only knows the rents for the specific area but also rents the units for you making sure your investment lives up to the estimates provided.
+This is where the help of a local real estate professional can be especially important.
+If you want to keep the property as a rent and hold investment, you need to get your hands on information such as what the average price per unit is, average rental rates, and what percentage of units are vacant at any given time (vacancy rate).
+The more real-time data your real estate agent has access to, the more they’ll be able to help calculate accurate return.
+An investment property is based on rents, make sure your agent not only knows the rents for the specific area but also leases the units making sure your investment lives up to the estimates provided.

 4. Look At A Number Of Different Multi-family Properties

-Your next step is to one by one eliminate those that you don’t believe are suitable for your goals.
-Apart from what was already mentioned, also consider factors such as the location, public transit, parking, distance to schools, shopping malls, hospitals, and entertainment facilities.
-Find out when the property was last updated, this could mean any updates.
+Your next step is to one by one eliminate properties that you don’t believe are suitable for your goals.
+Apart from what was already mentioned, consider factors such as the location, public transit, parking, distance to schools, shopping, hospitals, and entertainment facilities.
+You also want to ask apartment leasing agents if rents are trending upwards or are flat in the area.
+It’s an excellent sign if the neighborhood you want to buy in is on the upward swing.
+Find out when the property was last updated, this could mean any type of updates.
 Example, a new roof is a major update and has a strong value when purchasing but isn’t cosmetic.
-New water heaters or updated electrical also have strong values but you cannot visually se the updates, asking and being prepared with the right questions is imperative.
+New water heaters or updated electricals also have strong values but often times you cannot easily see the updates; asking and being prepared with the right questions is imperative.

 5. Make an Offer on the Property

-During this period you complete inspections, due diligence, sign the purchase and sale agreement and more.
+During this period you complete inspections, complete due diligence, sign the purchase and sale agreement, finish obtaining your financing and any construction loans, if applicable.
 In Boston it’s common to have an attorney assist you in reviewing all the paperwork associated with the sale.

 Conclusion

-Additionally, Boston Pads features the largest collection of real-time Boston apartments and Boston real estate in the area- so we can provide you with the most options and the most accurate data.
-Make your search for a multi- family property in Boston as effortless as can be and contact us today.
+Boston Pads features the largest collection of real-time Boston apartments and Boston real estate in the area.
+We can provide you with the most options and the most accurate data.
+Make your search for a multi-family property in Boston as effortless as can be and contact us today.

 Aubrey Liss